 I am now busy working on expanding the Foundation's network in Germany.
-I establish contacts with German homeless organizations, such as shelters and drop-in centers.
-It is important that Sheltersuits end up with homeless people who need the suits the most.
+I establish contacts with German homeless organizations, such as shelters and walk-in centers.
+It is important that the Sheltersuits end up with homeless people who need the suits the most.
 I am also committed to raising money and collecting materials so that we can produce more Sheltersuits.

 Experiencing a night sleeping rough